sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gvfs</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Backends for the gio framework in GLib
+Short desc    : Backends for the gio framework in GLib
 URL          : https://wiki.gnome.org/Projects/gvfs
-Лицензия     : GPLv3 and LGPLv2+ and BSD and MPLv2.0
+License      : GPLv3 and LGPLv2+ and BSD and MPLv2.0
-Описание     : The gvfs package provides backend implementations for the gio
+Descript     : The gvfs package provides backend implementations for the gio
              : framework in GLib.
 It includes ftp, sftp, cifs.
 ```